- What is Positive Punishment?

 Positive punishment means something is added to the situation to decrease the behavior.
 For example, if a student talks out of turn in class, the teacher could respond by adding detention after school.

 Negative punishment means something is removed from the situation to decrease the behavior.
-For example, if a student is talking out of turn in class, the teacher could respond by taking playtime at recess.
+For example, if a student talks out of turn in class, the teacher could respond by taking playtime at recess.

 Negative reinforcement means something is removed from the situation to increase the behavior.
 For example, if a student comes to class without their book, they get rewarded by going back home and getting it.